soutot/graphql-apollo-academy/README.md

 * ```documentation``` labels are related to theorical knowledge followed up by oficial docs links or articles
 * ```suggestion``` use this label to suggest a topic to be added in this repo

 Use the issues to share the links you have found about the related subject.
+If needed new issues can be added with ```documentation``` tags.

-Share your thoughts so everyone can learn from it.
+**Important**: Share your thoughts so everyone can learn from it.

 ### Questions
 Use  ```question``` use this label to ask a question.
 Before asking any question, please make sure there isn't any open/closed issue that answers your question.